The Essential Beginners Car Detailing Kit – 5 Must Have Products

 You’re also likely going to need towels that are smaller in weight.
 These are great for things such as cleaning class, removing wax, cleaning wheels and just general use.
 You can get batches of good quality towels for fairly cheap from places like Amazon.

 A good tip with the lot below is to stick them on a cool wash then tumble dry to just before dry.
 Let them dry naturally and it will remove any fibres that might be loose from manufacturing.
-Also, the different colours mean you can assign each colour to a certain part of car.
+Also, the different colours mean you can assign each colour to a certain part of the car.
 Paint, wheels, trim, interior etc.

 Product 5 – LSP (Last Stage Protection)

 Finally, you want something that’s going to really make your car pop and turn from clean to wow.
-For this you’ll need an LSP.
+For this, you’ll need an LSP.

 An LSP can come in so many variations; waxes, sealants, liquid wax, ceramic coating, polish/wax hybrid’s, QD spray.